brave/qa-resources/wikitemplate.md

 - [ ] Visit nytimes.com for a few seconds and make sure it shows up in the Payments table
 - [ ] Check that disabling payments and enabling them again does not lose state
 - [ ] Upgrade from older version
-  - [ ] Verify the wallet overlay is shown when wallet transition is happening upon upgrade
+  - [ ] Verify the wallet isn't corrupted upon upgrade (balance is retained and wallet backup code isn't corrupted)
-  - [ ] Verify transition overlay is shown post upgrade even if the payment is disabled before upgrade
-  - [ ] Verify publishers list is not lost after upgrade when payment is disabled in the older version
+  - [ ] Verify publishers list is not lost after upgrade
 ### Ledger Media (To be verified on YouTube and Twitch)
   - [ ] Visit any YouTube/Twitch video in a normal/session tab and ensure the video publisher name is listed in ledger table
   - [ ] Visit any YouTube/Twitch video in a private tab and ensure the video publisher name is not listed in ledger table